Que Faire : 15 Incontournables Essentiels Paris 2026

 Do I need to book attractions in advance in Paris?

-Only the ones you truly care about.
-The more of Paris you pre-lock, the more likely you are to miss the low-pressure parts that make the trip feel enjoyable.
+Only the attractions you truly care about.
+The more of Paris you pre-lock, the more likely you are to miss the low-pressure experiences that make the city enjoyable.

 What are good free things to do in Paris?

-Neighborhood walks, markets, river-adjacent strolls, church stops, and viewpoint-style pauses are all strong low-cost wins if they fit the weather and your base.
+Neighborhood walks, markets, Seine River strolls, churches, and scenic viewpoints are all strong low-cost options if they fit the weather and your base.

 Share This Guide